Wild Animals in Hong Kong

 Deter Suspected Feeding Activities

-In order to enhance public understanding on the proper ways of interacting with wildlife, OPCFHK and AFCD have designed a series of educational talks suitable for kindergartens and primary schools in the 2019/20 school year.
+In order to enhance public understanding on the proper ways of interacting with wildlife, OPCFHK and AFCD have designed teaching materials suitable for kindergartens and primary schools students used to support over 252 sessions of free school talks.
 The talks mainly introduce the commonly seen monkeys and wild pigs in Hong Kong and the correct behavior when encountering these wild animals, such as not feeding them.
 Students can also gain practical knowledge through interactive games.

 Get Involved